Public Health Information

 Dealing with Social Distancing and maintaining Mental Health

-As we enter another week of social distancing with colleges and universities closed, it's important that we all take care of ourselves during this period.
+As we enter another period of social distancing with colleges and universities closed, it's important that we all take care of ourselves during this period.
 While it can be difficult when our usual social networks are unavailable to us, there are ways we can cope.

 - Have virtual coffee dates via social media